 (b) Require a further test report from the Technical Service responsible for conducting the tests.

 7.2.
-The manufacturer of the RESS or component thereof or his duly accredited representative may ask the Type Approval Authority which has granted the approval of the RESS for one or several types of motorcycle, moped or three- wheeled vehicle for an extension of the approval to other types of motorcycle, moped or three- wheeled vehicle.
+The manufacturer of the NORESS or component thereof or his duly accredited representative may ask the Type Approval Authority which has granted the approval of the NORESS for one or several vehicle types for an extension of the approval to other vehicle .
 The procedure shall be as described in paragraph 3. above.

 7.3.
 Confirmation or refusal of approval, specifying the modifications, shall be communicated in accordance with the procedure specified in paragraph 5.3. above to the Contracting Parties to the Agreement applying this Regulation.